Teacher Salary, Career and Benefits Guide

 Unless you’re a teacher assistant, a bachelor’s degree is generally one of the requirements for becoming a teacher who works full-time in a classroom.
 Here are the types of education positions you might be able to pursue with each type of degree, according to the Bureau of Labor Statistics (BLS):

-To teach at the early childhood education/elementary education/secondary education level, you don’t necessarily need a bachelor’s degree or Master of Education.
+To teach at the early childhood education/elementary education/secondary education level, you don’t necessarily need a bachelor’s degree or a Master of Education.
 While all states require public school teachers to be licensed or certified in the particular grade level that they will teach, all states offer an alternative route to licensure or certification for those who already have a bachelor’s degree but lack the education courses required for certification.
 With a bachelor’s degree or master’s degree in another field, you may be able to obtain a teaching certificate to become a teacher.

 If you’re interested in teaching ESL, you may want to research programs that prepare you for that specialty, like a Master of Arts in Teaching – TESOL program that helps prepare students to pass the standardized Test of English as a Foreign Language (TOEFL).